 Contact(s): Yoyi Steele, Planner, Madison, 608-266-3568

-The properties in the Northeast Sands also provide important recreational opportunities.
-Wildlife and Fishery Areas and State Natural Areas, such as Amberg Wildlife Area, South Branch Oconto River Fishery Area, and Dunbar Barrens State Natural Area offer hunting, fishing, trapping, and wildlife viewing opportunities.
-The Pine-Popple and Pike Wild Rivers provide high-quality paddling and scenic enjoyment.
-These properties are among those that will have new plans developed.
+The Northeast Sands draft regional plan includes a variety of properties that provide important recreational opportunities.
+Wildlife and Fishery Areas and State Natural Areas, such as Amberg Wildlife Area, South Branch Oconto River Fishery Area, and Dunbar Barrens State Natural Area offer hunting, fishing, trapping, and wildlife viewing opportunities and the Pine-Popple and Pike Wild Rivers provide high-quality paddling and scenic enjoyment.